 At present, there is no fully automated or instant way of converting point cloud data into intelligent BIM components.
 The process remains mostly manual and specialist and is typically undertaken by a surveying firm or other professional.

-Some software tools are able to semi-automate modeling, using algorithms that recognize geometries for things like pipes, structural steel and walls and convert them into geometric BIM objects.
+Some software tools like Autodesk Revit are able to semi-automate modeling, using algorithms that recognize geometries for things like pipes, structural steel and walls and convert them into geometric BIM objects.

 For those that don’t want to expend time and energy modeling, NavVis’ Indoor Viewer software provides a handy shortcut.
-The web-based tool makes it easy to view and navigate, Google Street View-style, through highly-realistic panoramic images of the project, as well as view, mark-up and take measurements in a point cloud.
+The web-based tool makes it easy to view and navigate, Google Street View-style, through highly-realistic panoramic images of the project.
+It allows you to view, mark-up and take measurements in a point cloud.

 “The fact it’s web-based makes it easy to share and collaborate with project stakeholders,” says Hanna.